arishuynhvan/arishuynhvan.github.io/README.md

 - [ ] Analytics

 ### New
-- [ ] Resoume/ Cover Letter About page
 - [ ] Post thumbnails <sup>1</sup>
 - [ ] Project Gallery
 - [ ] Add a Feed (RSS or Atom) and automated updates for new posts on some social media site (Twitter/FB) <sup>1</sup>